Rain-And-Storm/website/data/logbook/2022/04/27/1-dead-fish.md

 These fishes jump out of the water all the time here, even small ones do that.
 No idea why though.
 Not that it matters.

-I'm no CSI, but my conclusion is that the fish jumped out and landed on the dock, then had a heart attack after seeing how big and beautiful my boat is.
+I’m no CSI, but my conclusion is that the fish jumped out and landed on the dock, then had a heart attack after seeing how big and beautiful my boat is.